Skip to main content

 1. Programmable Thermostats:

-• Install a smart thermostat to control heating schedules and reduce fuel consumption, saving up to 20% on heating costs.
+• A smart thermostat lets you set heating schedules and cut fuel use, saving up to 20% on heating.

 2. Proper Venting: